fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

    Spell "myFirstSpell"
 ```

-Here, we use the spell name or alias [link to the concept of aliases] to find the spell service.
+Here, we use the spell name or alias to find the spell service.
 In the same way, you can find the spell from your command line using Fluence CLI.
 However, there are two other spell-specific ways to do so:

 1. Use `spell_id` of your spell, automatically available as an argument of the main function of your spell:

     ```aqua
     func spell(spell_id: string):
         Spell spell_id
     ```

 2. Use reserved names `"spell"` or `"self"`:

     ```aqua
     func spell():
         Spell "spell"
     ```

 ### Spell Key-Value Storage API

 The major spell feature is *storage*: your spells can preserve their inner state between executions and make decisions based on the saved data.
-The data is preserved during the provider peers' reboots and is restricted to the paid amount of disk space [link, is it true?].
+The data is preserved during the provider peers' reboots and is restricted to the paid amount of disk spac.

 The storage is presented as an extended Key-Value dictionary where you can store values of several types: